leeoniya/dropcss/README.md

 ---
 ### TODO

-- Removal of unused @keyframes - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes without much implementation difficulty.
+- Removal of unused @keyframes and @font-face - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes.
+[Issue #5](https://github.com/leeoniya/dropcss/issues/5).
-- Removal of unused @font-face - same as above
 - All `-of-type` selectors are currently unimplemented, so will not be removed unless already disqualified by a paired selector, (e.g. `.card:first-of-type` when `.card` is absent altogether).
-These are pretty easy to implement and good first issue for those interested in contributing:
+[Issue #4](https://github.com/leeoniya/dropcss/issues/4).
   - `:first-of-type`
   - `:last-of-type`
   - `:only-of-type`
   - `:nth-of-type()`
   - `:nth-last-of-type()`
   - `:nth-only-of-type()`

+Both of these are pretty easy to implement and a good first issues for those interested in contributing.

 ---
 ### Performance